 Proper care of your child's teeth and gums includes brushing and rinsing daily.
-It also includes having routine dental exams, and getting necessary treatments such as fluoride, extractions, fillings, or braces and other orthodontics.
+It also includes having routine dental exams, and getting necessary treatments such as fluoride, sealants, extractions, fillings, or braces and other orthodontics.

 Your child must have healthy teeth and gums for overall good health.
 Injured, diseased, or poorly developed teeth can result in: